cjrh/aiomsg/DESIGN.md

    maximises coupling (the opposite of decision 3), adds `block_on` reentrancy hazards, and makes the sync↔async conformance test near-tautological.
 Kept independent and threaded.
-5. **Sync outbound poll latency (≤50 ms when idle)** — **accepted.** Intrinsic to blocking threads + a non-splittable TLS stream.
-Cheap mitigations (smaller interval) or a `mio` reactor remain available if zero-latency-at-scale ever becomes a requirement; not pursued for the reference impl.
+5. **Sync outbound poll latency (≤50 ms when idle)** — **accepted in the baseline `rust-lib-sync`**, and **explored away in two experiment crates:**
+   - `rust-sync-split` — keep blocking threads, but recognise the TCP fd is duplex-splittable; share only the rustls `Connection` behind a short-held `Mutex` (the *"separate socket I/O from TLS state"* strategy).
+Reader and writer threads, zero added latency.
+Simplest; recommended if the baseline's latency ever matters.
+   - `rust-sync-chan` — a per-connection epoll reactor (`polling` crate) + a notifying sender.
+Zero latency, one thread/connection, but a hand-rolled event loop ("async-in-disguise"); its real payoff (a single global reactor for many connections) is left as a follow-up.
+Confirms the research's view that for thread-per-connection code, `split` is preferable.

+   Both interoperate on the wire with the whole family (conformance suite).
 6. **Callback receive API for the sync crate** — **rejected.** Kept `recv()`/`messages()` for consistency with the rest of the family and the reference's "no callback handlers" ergonomic; avoids Rust `Fn + Send` capture